jimsmart/progszy/README.md

 ### Build From Source

 First, ensure you have a working Go environment.
-TODO
+See [Go 'Getting Started' documentation](https://golang.org/doc/install).

 Then fetch the code: